Alexander-Golovshchinskiy/Mini-Projects/README.md

 - **Skew diagrams** plot the cumulative difference between the occurrences of guanine (G) and cytosine (C) along the genome; since DNA replication tends to favor G on the leading strand and C on the lagging strand, the minimum point of the skew curve often corresponds to the origin of replication.

-- **dnaA boxes** dnaA boxes are short, conserved DNA sequences typically 9 base pairs long that serve as binding sites for the DnaA protein, which initiates DNA replication at the origin by unwinding the DNA helix.
+- **dnaA boxes** are short, conserved DNA sequences typically 9 base pairs long that serve as binding sites for the DnaA protein, which initiates DNA replication at the origin by unwinding the DNA helix.

-It primarily focuses on

 ---